The Samsung Knox platform

 The Knox Platform’s cutting-edge security technology continues to be widely adopted and proven by numerous government, security, and financial agencies throughout the world.
 Samsung continually works with global government organizations and international regulatory bodies to meet a wide range of certification requirements designed to protect public safety and consumer privacy.

-The Knox Platform provides a robust set of features that are a superset of features on top of the basic Android platform, to fill security and management gaps, resolve pain points identified by enterprises, and meet the strict requirements of highly regulated industries.
-The following summarizes the key differentiating features:
+The Knox Platform provides a robust set of features to fill security and management gaps, resolve pain points identified by enterprises, and meet the strict requirements of highly regulated industries.
+Key strengths include the following:

-For a quick overview of how these features compare across different platforms, see Feature Comparison
+For a quick overview of these features, see Feature summary.

-Learn how the Knox Platform provides an industry-leading ecosystem of products and services to secure devices and ease management.
+The following sections describe how the Knox Platform provides an industry-leading ecosystem of products and services to secure and ease mobile device management.

 The Knox Platform defends against security threats and protects enterprise data through layers of security built on top of a hardware-backed trusted environment.

 - Trusted environment — A trusted environment separates security-critical code from the rest of the operating system.
-This ensures sensitive operations, such as encryption and decryption of data, are performed by trusted processes isolated and protected from attack.
+This strategic separation ensures only trusted processes that are isolated and protected from attacks and exploits can perform sensitive operations, such as user authentication and key encryption and decryption.
 Trusted environments perform integrity checks prior to executing any software.
-This enables it to detect malicious modifications of the trusted environment or the software running inside.
+These checks detect malicious attempts to modify the trusted environment and the software running on the device.

 - Hardware-backed — A trusted environment is hardware-backed if hardware protections isolate the environment from the rest of the running system.
 This isolation ensures that vulnerabilities in the main operating system don’t directly affect the security of the trusted environment.
 The environment also ties integrity checks of the software running in the trusted environment to cryptographic signatures stored in the device hardware.
 Hardware-backed integrity checks prevent an attacker from exploiting software vulnerabilities to bypass protections and load unapproved software into the trusted environment.